apache/paimon/docs/content/concepts/overview.md

 As shown in the architecture above:

-**Read/Write:** Table Store supports a versatile way to read/write data and perform OLAP queries.
+**Read/Write:** Paimon supports a versatile way to read/write data and perform OLAP queries.
 - For reads, it supports consuming data
   - from historical snapshots (in batch mode),
   - from the latest offset (in streaming mode), or